 … the goal was to use ocean flow data to create a simple, visceral experience.

 This visualization was produced using NASA/JPL’s computational model called Estimating the Circulation and Climate of the Ocean, Phase II or ECCO2.
-ECCO2 is high-resolution model of the global ocean and sea-ice.
+ECCO2 is a high-resolution model of the global ocean and sea-ice.
 ECCO2 attempts to model the oceans and sea ice to increasingly accurate resolutions that begin to resolve ocean eddies and other narrow-current systems which transport heat and carbon in the oceans.

 The ECCO2 model simulates ocean flows at all depths, but only surface flows are used in this visualization.
 The dark patterns under the ocean represent the undersea bathymetry [ocean floor].
 Topographic land exaggeration is 20x and bathymetric exaggeration is 40x.